sensorable/batt-pack/README.md

 * a laptop charger with a barrel connector
 * an intermittent power source like street lights, via a transformer
 * a solar panel, but the efficiency can be low due to lack of MPPT

+**Restarting the pack**

+1. Insert the batteries
+2. Connect a charger for a brief moment

+The BMS requires external voltage close to the pack output to be connected from the outside for it to start working.
+You need to connect a charger or any similar source of voltage if you removed and re-inserted the batteries.

 ## Batteries